We may receive compensation when you click on links to products from our partners.

 3. Communication Skills

 Good communicators are surprisingly rare and are quite sought after by most employers.
 The ability to communicate well helps prevent confusion in the workplace, demonstrates leadership potential, builds trust and respect, and saves valuable time.
-By preparing for your interviews in advance, you may prove to your employer that you have the communication skills their organisation needs.
+By preparing for your interviews in advance, you may prove to your employer that you have the communication skills their organization needs.

 4. Cultural Sensitivity

 Singapore is an incredibly diverse country.
 Not only does it have a core population composed of Chinese, Malay, and Indian communities, but it is also now home to people originating from every country on Earth.
-Virtually every sizable organisation in Singapore is composed of people coming from different cultural, ethnic, and religious backgrounds.
+Virtually every sizable organization in Singapore is composed of people coming from different cultural, ethnic, and religious backgrounds.
 What’s more, local businesses often serve global markets.
 This makes cultural sensitivity a non-negotiable trait for job candidates in Singapore.

 5. Conscientiousness